cert-orangecyberdefense/world_watch/README.md

 Endpoint used to create new tag for given data.

 Tag name is unique.
-When creating tag with existing name the error will be raised: `Tag with name {name} already eixsts.`
+When creating tag with existing name the error will be raised: `Tag with name {name} already exists.`

 #### **Get One**